-OxyContin is a brand name, time-release formula of oxycodone, an opioid painkiller.
+OxyContin is a brand name for the generic opioid painkiller oxycodone.
 The U.S. Food and Drug Administration (FDA) approved the drug in 1995.
 Purdue Pharma manufactures OxyContin.
-The company was created by members of the Sackler family, who are doctors.
+Purdue was founded in 1892 and sold to members of the Sackler family in 1952.

 Critics Argue OxyContin Hurts Patients and Communities

 The medical community first applauded OxyContin as a breakthrough drug.
 However, in recent years, the drug has been at the center of the opioid addiction epidemic plaguing America.
 It has also spawned thousands of prescription opioid and unprescribed opioid lawsuits related to addiction.

 It is easy to blame OxyContin users for their addiction.
 After all, many patients abuse their prescribed medication and find themselves addicted.
 Others become addicted after buying the drug through illegal channels.
 This is common for patients whose doctors refused to prescribe them the medication after months or years of use.
 How can a drug manufacturer be responsible for something like this?

 The problem is that OxyContin and other opiates like oxycodone, fentanyl, and Vicodin are so addictive it is difficult for patients to stop taking them.
 Even in cases where a doctor attempts to wean their patients off the drug, addiction is still an issue.

 These actions would not be enough to hold pharmaceutical companies liable.
 However, in this case plaintiffs argued that the drugmakers knew the drug was addictive and failed to warn patients and doctors of this risk.
 The drug company stated that the drug wasn't addictive.